2024dc04124-ayush/heart-disease-prediction/README.md

 ---

 ## **b.
 Dataset Description**
-The dataset used is the **UCI Heart Disease dataset**, which contains patient health records with attributes such as:
+The dataset used is the **UCI Heart Disease dataset (heart.csv)**, which contains patient health records with attributes such as:

 - **Age**: Patient’s age in years
 - **Sex**: Male (1) or Female (0)